mustafaalkilani/volatility_visualizer/README.md

 # 🧩 Volatility Process Tree Visualizer

 An interactive **Flask + Cytoscape.js** web app to visualize process trees from **Volatility's `psscan` output**.
 Upload a `.txt` file containing Volatility process scan results, and the app will parse it into JSON and render an **interactive process tree diagram**.
+And integrated with LLM to know what is every **process**

 ---